SAEmnesia: Erasing Concepts in Diffusion Models with Supervised Sparse Autoencoders: Appendix

 where $B$ is the batch size, $v^i_j$ represents the pre-TopK activation value for sample $i$ at latent position $j$, $c_i$ denotes the assigned concept latent index for sample $i$, and $n$ is the total number of latents.

-This approach, however, led to suboptimal performance as reported in Table~\ref{tab:fine_tuned_hp} and Table~\ref{tab:from_scratch_hp} w.r.t.
+This approach, however, led to suboptimal performance as reported in \cref{tab:fine_tuned_hp,tab:from_scratch_hp} w.r.t.
 OO-GCE-FS and OO-GCE-FT.

-\subsection{Post-TopK Loss Analysis}
+\subsection{Post-TopK loss analysis}

 OS-TK-CA-FT is the only model variant that applies CA loss after the Top-K, yet demonstrates competitive performance without major degradation.
-In fine-tuned configurations with hyperparameter search (Table~\ref{tab:fine_tuned_hp}), OS-TK-CA-FT achieves 85.52\% average performance compared to the baseline's 82.29\%, representing a meaningful 3.2\% improvement.
-Similarly, in from-scratch training (Table~\ref{tab:from_scratch_hp}), OS-TK-CA-FT maintains 86.93\% performance, indicating that post-TopK supervision remains viable.
+In fine-tuned configs with hyperparams search (\cref{tab:fine_tuned_hp}), OS-TK-CA-FT achieves 85.52\% average performance compared to baseline's 82.29\%, a meaningful 3.2\% improvement.
+Similarly, in from-scratch training (\cref{tab:from_scratch_hp}), OS-TK-CA-FT maintains 86.93\% performance, indicating that post Top-K supervision remains viable.

-\subsection{Exploratory Variants}
+\subsection{Exploratory variants}

-In Table~\ref{tab:experiment_features_results}, all the variants tested for this work are presented.
-SAEmnesia-OS-OC-CA-FT is the version reported as \textsc{SAEmnesia} in the main paper.
+In \cref{tab:experiment_features_results}, all the variants tested for this work are presented.
+SAEmnesia-OS-DC-CA-FT is the version reported as SAEmnesia in the main paper.

-\subsection{Concept Interference Mitigation}
+\subsection{Concept interference mitigation}

-The Dogs vs. Cats overlap analysis (Tables~\ref{tab:overlapping_scratch} and~\ref{tab:overlapping_finetuned}) provides crucial insights into concept interference patterns, a known limitation of the current approaches~\cite{cywinski2025saeuron}.